CaraMcAvinchey/stem-and-leaf-blog/README.md

 ### Typography
 <img width="896" alt="image" src="https://user-images.githubusercontent.com/97494262/209437426-7c754f60-85b0-4d60-9f17-04caedb8f635.png">

-- The font combination was chosen using guidance from Mai Knoblovits [here](https://artisanthemes.io/great-google-font-combinations-ready-use/)
+- The font combination was chosen using guidance article from Mai Knoblovits [here](https://artisanthemes.io/great-google-font-combinations-ready-use/).
 - The logo and headings use Amatic SC with a fallback of cursive and the body text uses Roboto Condensed with a fallback of san-serif.
 - The choice of fonts were selected and installed using [Google Fonts](https://fonts.google.com/).